ricksliu/solutetaire/README.md

 # solutetaire
-A chemistry-themed Solitaire clone, made in Java with the libGDX framework.
+A chemistry-themed Solitaire clone made with the libGDX framework.